elsampsa/cutefront/docs/webdev.rst

 Then that part changes a variable.
 Then that variable is substituted to ``flag``.
 I mean, come on.

-So it is basically things going to-and-fro between an annoying templating/transpilable language and javascript.
-Talk about possibilities for some major clusterfs and state confusion here.
+So it is things going to-and-fro between an annoying templating/transpilable language and javascript.
+Talk about possibilities for major confusions here.

+When did such crazy stuff start to feel normal and natural?

 And there are so many examples I could give here about these nutty, fragile and unnatural frontend frameworks, but I will stop here as I don't want to waste my time with them even the slightest.

-When did such crazy stuff start to feel normal and natural?

-*Felt offended by my trashing of the modern js frameworks?
-Want to add something or educate me?
-Please do so in discord (that small symbol on the right-down corner)*
+And lucky you, having found CuteFront, the minimalistic pure-javascript framework!